AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-15-ml-error-analysis.md

 [You can also click on it here.](https://github.com/AlexandruBurlacu/error_analysis_code_samples) All examples are seeded, so it should be possible to reproduce everything.
 Have fun.

+## Acknowledgements

+Special thanks to [@dgaponcic](https://twitter.com/dgaponcic) for style checks and content review, thank you again [@anisoara_ionela](https://twitter.com/anisoara_ionela) for thorough grammar checks, and thank you [@dianaartiom](https://twitter.com/dianaartiom) for the last bits of feedback on ML.
+You're all  the best <3

 ## A few references
 - [A detailed overview of regression metrics](http://people.duke.edu/~rnau/compare.htm)
 - [Interpretable Machine Learning by Christoph Molnar](https://christophm.github.io/interpretable-ml-book/); amazing work, a lot of info, a lot of details